Multi-Family Complexes Must Recycle

 As of July 1, 2012, California State law requires Multi-Family Complexes with five or more units to arrange for recycling services.
 Note: California State law requires apartment owners of complexes of less than 5 units to offer recycling services at resident(s) request.
 All apartment owners may require tenants to recycle.

 Multi-Family Complexes may choose one of the following options to comply with state law:

 Subscribe to a recycling collection service.
 If located in the unincorporated County of the City of Red Bluff, contact GreenWaste of Tehama at (530) 528-8500.
 If located in the City of Corning, contact Waste Management at (530) 824-4700.
 Recycling service provided by either Green Waste of Tehama or Waste Management features single-stream recycling.
 Simply place all of your recyclables (cans, bottles, plastic, paper, cardboard, etc.) in the recycling dumpster.
 There is no need to further segregate the recyclables by material type.
 In many instances you can reduce your garbage service by implementing recycling.

-- Donate recyclable materials to a recycling company.
-Contact North Valley Services for free paper recycling at 528‐3035 or donate to another recycling company
+Donate recyclable materials to a recycling company.
+Contact North Valley Services at (530) 528-3035 for free paper recycling or donate to another recycling company.

-Please call the Agency to assist with recycling services including but not limited to FREE desk-side recycling bins, while supplies last.
-Further compliance information is also available by calling the Agency at (530) 528-1103.
+Please contact the Tehama County Solid Waste Management Agency for assistance with recycling services, including but not limited to FREE recycling bins, while supplies last.
+Please call the Agency at (530) 528-1103 for further compliance information.

-Join the Smart Business Alliance (SBA) today to receive FREE recognition in local newspapers, Chamber of Commerce websites, and the Agency website for being a Multi-Family Community reducing waste and recycling.
+Join the Smart Business Alliance (SBA) today to receive FREE recognition in local newspapers, Red Bluff and Corning Chamber of Commerce websites, and the Tehama County Solid Waste Management Agency website for being a Multi-Family Community following waste reduction and recycling practices.